top of page

 Your artist will use a stencil to provide you with a preview on your skin before inking begins.
 Expect to hear the buzzing of the tattoo machine.
 Pain can vary widely; many first-timers rate the discomfort somewhere between a scratch and a sharp pinch.

 Consider pain management techniques.
-Breathing exercises may help, or you could bring along a book or music to distract yourself.
+Breathing exercises may help, or you could bring a book or music to distract yourself.
 Recognizing that some discomfort is part of the journey can lower anxiety.

 Aftercare: The Key to Longevity